-The Marketing Plan is a highly detailed, heavily researched and, hopefully, well written report that many inside and possibly outside the organization will evaluate.
-In many respects, the Marketing Plan is the most important document produced by marketers as it not only helps to justify what has occurred in the past, but is critical for explaining where a company intends to go in the future.
+The Marketing Plan is a highly detailed, heavily researched and, hopefully, well-written report that many inside and possibly outside an organization will evaluate.
+In many respects, the Marketing Plan is the most important document produced by marketers as it not only helps to justify what has occurred in the past, but is critical for explaining where an organization intends to go in the future.

 The Marketing Plan is widely used by both large large corporate marketing departments and also by small startup companies.
 It is particularly important for marketers who seek funding for new projects or to expand existing products or services.

 Essentially the Marketing Plan: